krilleyeah/SpaceShooter/README.md

 ![](./img/game-screenshot.jpg)

 ## Summary
-Frogger Arcade game is a slight cariation of the classic Frogger Arcade Game developed by Konami.
-I made this game as a project that is part of the Udacity Front-End Web Developer Nanodegree.
+This Space Shooter game is a rendition of the classic space shooter arcade games.
+I developed this game as a project that is part of the Ironhack Fullstack developer course in 2024.

 ## How to play